MaganaAsiati/Portofolio/README.md

 # Portofolio

-portofolio: setup and mobile version skeleton
+## Description

-## Built With
+> This is my  portofolio which discribe my qualification.
+And here you found my recent works.

-- Major languages
+- ## Built With

-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Getting Started